Tiviacz1337/Travelers-Backpack/README.md

 Downloads and more informations can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/travelers-backpack) and [Modrinth](https://modrinth.com/mod/travelersbackpack).

 ## Translation
-Submitting translations for Traveler's Backpack can be done via [Localazy](https://localazy.com/p/travelers-backpack).
+If you want to help translate Traveler's Backpack to other languages, you can do it here: [Submit Translation!](https://github.com/Tiviacz1337/Travelers-Backpack/wiki/Submitting-translations).

 ## Community
 Join to the community of Travelers and hop on the [Discord](https://discord.gg/f8Nnj5VuFj) to keep in touch with development!